bahtiyartan/troia/docs/40DialogBasics.rst

 Controls are the ui items such as buttons, textfields, comboboxes etc. Programmers define appropriate controls on dialogs to create interaction with user.
 All controls have predefined events which is called by interpreter when user performs a specific action like clicking button or changing value of a textfield.
 A dialog control is defined by two main features its type and subtype and both of type and subtype information is stored on SYSCONTROLS table.
 "Type" defines the main group of control (button or textfield).
 "Subtype" changes only one or two features control such as event count, appearance,  symbol type etc.

-To define a control on a dialog, programmer drags required control from "Toolbox Explorer" to dialog and modifies control features due to process thas imlemented.
+To define a control on a dialog, programmer drags required control from "Toolbox Explorer" to dialog and modifies control features due to process that is imlemented.
 Location, size, visibility, disable/enable, background color, foreground color are the main and common features of all type of controls.
 Additionally, each control type has its own features.
 It is possible to modify control features using "Property Explorer" and TROIA code due to workflow.
 Here is a new button control and its events and features:

 .. figure:: images/dialogbasics/newdialogcancelbutton.png
    :width: 700 px
    :target: images/dialogbasics/newdialogcancelbutton.png
    :align: center

 To add behaviour to defined control, programmer must implement one or more events of control.
-Each control type has also its own events. ,They are listed in right click menu on dialog design screen and at the bottom of "Property Explorer" (when control selected).
+Each control type has also its own events.
+They are listed in right click menu on dialog design screen and at the bottom of "Property Explorer" (when control selected).

 .. figure:: images/dialogbasics/newdialogevent.png
    :width: 700 px